 Do sprouts need darkness to grow?

-No, they don’t need darkness to grow though some people insist that they do.
+No, they don’t need darkness to grow though some people feel it improves the flavor and the roots grow thicker when they are in the dark.

 Is it better to let the leaves get light before eating them?